 ...various options include a course-specific research workshop, an online tutorial, a course-specific website, assistance with integrating library resources into your course shell, a library tour, guidance on creating a research assignment to involve library resources, etc. Place a request for a library instruction class online.

-Place course materials on reserve in the library
+Place course materials on in the library

 ...make reading assignments available in the library; provide a copy of a text for those students who cannot buy one right away.
 Place your reserve request online.

 Request that certain books or other items be purchased

 ...contact the librarian liaison for your division to make requests, get budget information, and find out about recent purchases in your subject areas.
 Division liaisons are listed on our Contact Us page.
 Place your purchase request online.

 Work with a librarian to research grants and charitable foundations

 ... make an appointment to use FoundationSearch and BIG Online.
 These databases can help you locate grants you might be eligible to apply for and provide information about the foundations that sponsor these grants.
 These databases require a password, so e-mail the library to make an appointment.

 View staff development workshops on web searching and other web tools

 ...find out about the new breed of academic search engines, social software and RSS, and pick up some general search tips that will save you time.